-Managing a condition like bipolar disorder without mood stabilisers can be challenging, but medication isn't right for everyone, and you might find that you want to explore other ways to manage your mood.
+Managing a condition like bipolar disorder without mood stabilisers can be challenging.
+But medication isn't right for everyone.
+You might find that you want to explore other ways to manage your mood.
 This could be alongside taking medication, or instead of it.

 "I'd taken mood stabilisers for many years and they just stopped me feeling anything.
 That's not the way forward [for me].
 I have been off them for some years now and with the help of a therapist I'm having to learn to feel again!"

 You could try keeping a diary of how you feel from day to day, to help spot patterns in your mood swings over time.
 This could help you learn how to avoid situations which you know might trigger an episode of depression or mania in future.